This article was updated in December 2021 to reflect changing conditions, prices and trends.

 While there are many advantages to using a bonded warehouse, there are also some disadvantages that need to be considered.

 The cost of storing products in a public bonded warehouse will add up over time, particularly if the product is stored for long periods.
-Further, the owner of the business which is using the bonded warehouse has limited say or control over how things are managed on site.
-This may be of particular concern if the products being stored need particular care or controls, such as those which are fragile or contain hazardous substances.
+Further, the owner of the business that is using the bonded warehouse has limited say or control over how things are managed on site.
+This may be of particular concern if the products being stored need special care or controls, such as those which are fragile or contain hazardous substances.

 It is also worth having a clear understanding of what happens to products if duties are not paid, or if they are left in the warehouse for too long.
 In some cases, customs authorities can sell goods to recover the cost of the taxes.

 What type of person or business uses a bonded warehouse?